 These are speculative ideas that have emerged over the last several decades from both radical feminist theory and radical “queer” theory.
+(Although many radical feminists also resist the transgender variant of the theory of extreme human plasticity, and for their pains have been vilified as trans-exclusionary radical feminists—TERFs.)
 That they have become suddenly popular among students, faculty, and college administrators is worth remark, but it is not NAS’s chief concern.
 The remark we would make is that the theories call for a revolt against common human understanding across all history and culture.
 One might think that an insight as profound as “gender plasticity” would have registered in human consciousness in a more extensive way before the current generation if it were as compelling as it is now treated.
 But whether valid or not, its novelty strengthens the case against institutionalizing this idea merely because its advocates are committed to it.

 The NAS doubts that the academic examination of the concept of gender plasticity or its myriad variants (transgenderism, gender fluidity, gender queer, etc.) deserves the enormous emphasis it currently receives, but the academy should remain open to investigation of such ideas provided that they are held to the same standards of intellectual scrutiny that apply to all provisional concepts.
 The trouble is that the concept of gender plasticity is no longer treated as a hypothesis advanced in opposition to many well-established facts, but as a settled doctrine.
 Disagreement with that doctrine is now commonly met not with arguments about its utility but with censure and, in some cases, career-ending punishment.